AngCamp/CampbellMurphy2024/README.md

 - **`probe_selection_validation/`**: Contains scripts for analyzing channel selection metadata and generating depth-dependent plots showing ripple band power, skewness, and sharp wave features across probe depths.
 Includes automated workflows for creating bar plots and selection visualizations.

+- **`CSD_plot/`**: Contains workflows and tools for computing and visualizing Current Source Density (CSD) from LFP data during SWR events.
+Includes main workflows for individual SWR event CSD analysis and trial-averaged CSD analysis, plus a validation notebook using IBL data with higher sampling rates.
+Implements second spatial derivative method to reveal current sources and sinks, with multiple smoothing options for noise reduction.
+Generates individual event CSD plots and trial-averaged CSD plots, providing insights into the laminar organization of SWR events in the hippocampus.
+Figure 5A CSD plots from IBL data showing laminar organization of SWR events, as well as trial averaged CSD plots form ABI Visual Behaviour for single probes.

 - **`Sharp_wave_component_validation/`**: Contains the `SWRExplorer.py` tool and workflows for finding and visualizing the best SWR events across datasets.
 Includes scripts for generating multiple event visualizations and selecting the most representative examples for publication.

 - **`Relating_SWR_to_other_data/`**: Contains scripts for relating SWR events to spiking activity, pupil data, and running behavior.
 Includes automated workflows for generating multiple raster plots and behavioral correlation analyses.